 What is the Internship Pathways program?

-The Internship Pathways is an career-based learning program where incoming or current Sophomore, Juniors, or Seniors in high school gain hands-on introductory work experience at a local non-profit organization, government agency, or within the school district.
+The Internship Pathways program is a career-based learning program where incoming or current Sophomore, Juniors, or Seniors in high school gain hands-on work experience at a local business, non-profit organization, government agency, or with a department in the school district.
 Internships are unpaid work-based volunteer experiences and do not lead to employment at the end of the internship.

-In addition, after logging 30 hours at the internship site and completing career-based assignments a student earns .5 elective credit.
-Career-based assignments are rigorous and require an estimated 20-28 hours of homework time, in addition to the 30 hours at the internship site time.
-Examples of assignments include journal entries, interviewing a professional, researching a career field, updating your resume, and creating a portfolio project.
+In addition, after logging 30 hours at the internship site and completing career-based assignments a student earns .5 elective high school credit.
+Students also have the option of earning 1 Clackamas Community College credit.
+To earn HS/college credit students need to complete career-based assignments outside of their internship time.
+Examples of assignments include journal entries, interviewing a professional, researching a career field, updating your resume, and creating a internship portfolio item.

 We would like to thank the below community partners for hosting high school youth in a work-based learning/internship experience this summer.
 Each organization listed below is hosting one or more students at their organization.
 This provides a valuable opportunity for students to gain introductory work experience, explore a career path, and earn high school credit (called Internship Experience).